Feral (character): Age of Apocalypse

-An alternate universe variant of Feral appears in the "Age of Apocalypse" reality as a member of the Morlocks.
+An alternate universe version of Feral appears in the "Age of Apocalypse" reality as a member of the Morlocks.

 House of M

-An alternate universe variant of Feral appears in the "House of M" reality as a member of the Brotherhood's strike force.
+An alternate universe version of Feral appears in the "House of M" reality as a member of the Brotherhood's strike force.

 Ultimate Marvel

 An alternate version of Feral appears in the Ultimate Marvel imprint as a member of the Mutant Liberation Front.

 X-Men '92

-An alternate universe variant of Feral appears in X-Men '92.
+An alternate universe version of Feral appears in X-Men '92.
 This version is part of a group of mutants called Rej-X. She later joins X-Force.